We all have our favorite '80s toys, but some were so popular that they seemed to be in every home in America.

 Even if you didn't like the Smurfs, you probably owned this Smurf Camera.
 It let you smurf the best shots of all the smurf in your house.
 Just be careful not to smurf any smurfers while you're smurfing.

 No toy was less fun or more in-demand than Colorforms, which let you make small dioramas with unsticky stickers of your favorite characters.
 It was hours of fun - or just a few minutes, honestly.
+Nowadays you can use a cutter like Cricut Maker to make them at home and feel that nostalgia.

 24. Glo Worm